 The Blue Lake porphyry project is located approximately 4 km southwest of the Company's producing high-grade Kora and Judd intrusion-related gold-copper deposits at the Kainantu Mine.
-In September 2022, the Company announced a maiden inferred resource estimate of 10.8 million ounces of gold equivalent or 4.7 billion pounds of copper equivalent at Blue Lake.
+In August 2022, the Company announced a maiden inferred resource estimate of 10.8 million ounces of gold equivalent or 4.7 billion pounds of copper equivalent at Blue Lake.

+The Blue Lake deposit is situated within EL470.
 Drilling results to date indicate the Blue Lake porphyry deposit has the potential to be a large, mineralized Cu-Au porphyry deposit.
+It is an inpit resource with high-grade core and is open at depth.

 Blue Lake was discovered by K92 after a mineralized lithocap was identified in 2017.
 K92 has completed two diamond drill programs for a total of 26 holes and 16,474.8 metres at the project.
-Future exploration plans at Blue Lake include an initial soils and rock chip sampling, and detailed mapping program followed by drilling and exploring for additional mineralized porphyries that extends to and includes the A1 copper-gold porphyry target, our highest priority porphyry target, based on results of an advanced Mobile MT geophysics program.
+Future exploration plans at Blue Lake include drilling and exploring for additional mineralized porphyries that extends to and includes the A1 copper-gold porphyry target, our highest priority porphyry target, based on results of an advanced Mobile MT geophysics program.